How to Finance Your Historic House

 Purchasing a house is a complex process, with many steps, costs, and decisions along the way.
 When you’re buying a historic house in particular, there are a few different elements and terms you’ll want to be aware of ahead of time so you can prepare and plan accordingly.

-But in the meantime, let’s talk about the money.
+But for now, let’s talk about the money.
 Here’s what you need to know about financing your historic house:

 Almost everyone who buys a house requires a mortgage to help finance the purchase.
 The lending institution typically requires certain information about your financial status, such as income and credit history, the house’s sales price, and copies of the house’s appraised fair market value and qualified house inspection.
 In the case of designated historic houses, lenders may also require information about deed restrictions, easements, or historic designation regulations.